So You Think You Can Dance (British TV series): Program history

 So You Think You Can Dance is hosted by British entertainer Cat Deeley, who had also been the host of the U.S. version since season 2.

 In the initial televised audition phase of the show, contestants dance in front of the judges – Nigel Lythgoe, Louise Redknapp, Arlene Phillips and Sisco Gomez – in the hope of getting through to the "choreography camp" round.
-After a further selection process, the judges decide who they would like to perform during the live finals of the competition, during which the public vote for their favourite act following a weekly live performance by a celebrity performer.
+After a further selection process, the judges decide who they would like to perform during the live shows of the competition, during which the public vote for their favourite act following a weekly live performance by a celebrity performer.
 The show does not have a specific type of dance, contestants can do what dance style they choose.
 However, they will be asked to learn other dances throughout the competition.
-The first dancer to win the title of "Britain's Favourite Dancer" was Charlie Bruce, who won in 2010.
+The first contestant to win the title of "Britain's Favourite Dancer" was Charlie Bruce, who won in 2010.

 It was initially announced that season two would have Alexandra Burke as a guest judge throughout the auditions and choreographer camp, to pull in more of the viewing audience.
 However, it was later announced that all four judges from season one would return as the main judges.

 So You Think You Can Dance first premiered on 2 January 2010, beginning with one audition show, introducing the top 14 and others at audition.
 Five elimination rounds were followed by a final, with performances and results shown on the same night.
 The winner would receive a prize, and would earn the title of "Britain's Favourite Dancer".
 The winner received £100,000 cash and a trip to Hollywood, where the winner performed in the U.S. season finale.

 The show was axed by BBC One due to the second series' low ratings, and because they had bought the broadcasting rights for the UK version of The Voice.

 Format

 Auditions

-The contestants would be held at a "producers" audition before getting to the second round, which is known as the "judges auditions" this is to help limit the number of auditionees.
-During the second round dancers would auditions one by one in front of the panel of judges.
+The contestants would be held at a "producers" audition before getting to the second round, which is known as the "judges auditions" this is to help limit the number of audition contestants.
+During the second round contestants would auditions one by one in front of the panel of judges.
 This will make the judges decide if they would like to put the contestant through to the second round of the competition known as "choreography camp".
 The auditions are held around the UK in London, Manchester, Birmingham, Cardiff and Belfast.
 In order to find the next "British Favourite Dancer".
 However, a selection of auditions would only be shown on television.
 Judges will nominate whether they would like the contestant to continue in the competition.
 If three of the judges were to say "yes" and one judge to say "no" the contestant would go through.
 However, if two judges said "yes" and two judges said "no" you would not continue in the competition.